oxid-eshop-gpl/oxvm_eshop/README.md

 Based on mailhog/mailhog:latest this provides the sendmail target for the shop.
 Mails will not be sent to the real world, but hogged by Mailhog.
+The MailHog web-interface should be available at http://oxideshop.local:8025.

 ### selenium